NITEOFF/KEST-V23-V1/README.md

 # ————————
 RAM stands for random-access memory,Computer RAM is essentially short term memory where data is stored as the processor needs it.
 This isn't to be confused with long-term data that's stored on your hard drive, which stays there even when your computer is turned off.

-In our computer is G.Skill 8GB DDR3-1600, 8 GB, DDR3, 1600 MHz X2
+In our computer - G.Skill 8GB DDR3-1600, 8 GB, DDR3, 1600 MHz X2

 # 5 POWER
 # ————————
 A power supply unit PSU converts mains AC to low-voltage regulated DC power for the internal components of a computer.
 Modern personal computers universally use switched-mode power supplies.
 Some power supplies have a manual switch for selecting input voltage, while others automatically adapt to the mains voltage.

-In our computer is APII500 Power Supply ATX 500W
+In our computer - APII500 Power Supply ATX 500W

 # 6. CASE